terraref/computing-pipeline/.github/ISSUE_TEMPLATE.md

 Thanks for contributing your input!
 Instructions are in comments, like this -->

+_please edit this template before submitting a new pull request_

 <!---
-Title: Please summarize the issue / question / what is to be done;
+Title: Provide a general summary of your feature / question / issue in the title above.
 -->

 <!---